Robertfarb/whiteboarding-curriculum/tutorials/simple-node-app/README.md

 ## Quick Launch

-Clone the repository and follow Phase 0, setting up a Google Cloud Project and a PostgreSQL database.
+Clone the repository and run `npm install` in the console.
+Follow Phase 0, setting up a Google Cloud Project and a PostgreSQL database.
 Copy your clientID and client secret from Google into `backend/util.js`.
-Run `npm start` in the console to start the backend server, and visit http://localhost:3000/ to log in.
+Run `npm start` to start the backend server, and visit http://localhost:3000/ to log in with your Google account.

 ## About